-You’re probably thinking: What’s the point in creating the content then?
+You’re probably thinking: Why should I write a blog post then?
 Good question.
-It all goes back to providing the content helps prospects get to know you (this is much of your website content), like you (you answer their questions with your blog content and give them inspiration for their home) and trust you (through educational blog posts that position you as an expert in your field).
+It all goes back to providing relevant content that helps prospects get to know you (this is much of your website content), like you (you answer their questions with your blog content and give them inspiration for their home) and trust you (through educational blog posts that position you as an expert in your field).

 1. Research a compelling topic